vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 *** =instructions
 - Complete the function header by adding the appropriate function name, `shout`.
-- In the function body, concatenate the string, `'help'` with another string, `'!!!'`.
+- In the function body, concatenate the string, `'congratulations'` with another string, `'!!!'`.
 Assign the result to `shout_word`.
 - Print the value of `shout_word`.
 - Call the `shout` function.